-PBI's current strategy is to have the development handled by PBI's development and engineering team, with manufacturing to be outsourced to a Contract Manufacturing Organization (CMO).
-Aftermarket service and support will initially be handled by PBI's service and repair staff.
+PBI's current commercialization strategy is to initially produce UST-processed bulk nanoemulsion products for companies in a variety of markets.
+These concentrated products will either be used as a final form or infused into another product and packaged by our customers.
+The development of both the machines and processed will be handled by PBI's development and engineering team, with manufacturing at a combination of our locations, and utilizing selected Contract Manufacturing Organization (CMO), and, ultimately, with the end customers, where appropriate.
+We believe the demand for these high value concentrates will generate necessary revenues and allow us to begin production and marketing of devices for sale within two years.
+At that time, aftermarket service and support will initially be handled by PBI's service and repair staff.
 As unit placements grow, we will investigate expansion of PBI's service and support organization or augment it with external partners.